 I shared the folk flowers embroidery pattern last month, and next month you'll get to stitch that rainbow LUCKY PANTS design (so much fun).

-You'll find the owl embroidery pattern at the bottom of this post.
+You'll find the PDF owl embroidery pattern over on my Patreon.

 I stitched my owl on white fabric to make the colours really pop, and framed it in a 5 inch embroidery hoop.